* Overall inflation 2.3 pct in May, core 1.7 pct

 "The low-inflation ship has sailed in Canada, and I think the Bank of Canada pretty much has to change their rhetoric as of the next meeting," said Bank of Montreal chief economist Doug Porter.

-May's inflation readings were well above the second-quarter projection the Bank of Canada made in April of only 1.6 percent overall and 1.2 percent for core.
+In April it projected second-quarter inflation of only 1.6 percent overall and 1.2 percent for core.

 "I think there is more to this than just food, energy and the Canadian dollar.
 I do think inflation is starting to creep back up again," Porter said.